Creatine for Women Over 40: Why Purity Matters for Brain Fog & Menopause Fatigue

 Muscle is not vanity.
 It is your metabolic engine.

 Every pound of muscle you carry burns more energy at rest, regulates blood sugar more efficiently, and supports structural stability throughout your body.
-Muscle is what allows you to carry groceries, lift a suitcase, get up from the floor, and move through your day with confidence and capability.
+Muscle is what allows you to carry groceries, lift a suitcase, get up from the floor, and move through your day with confidence.

 Research consistently shows that creatine supplementation combined with resistance training improves lean muscle mass, strength, and physical performance, particularly in older adults and postmenopausal women.
 One study found that women over 50 who supplemented with creatine during resistance training gained significantly more muscle and strength than those who trained without it.